 Bogota Nightlife: Salsa Dancing in Colombia’s Capital

-What to Know Before Hitting the Salsa Clubs in Bogota
+What to Know for the Best Bogota Nightlife Experience

 One of the things you can’t miss out on during a trip to Colombia is the Bogota nightlife.
 Vibrant, unique and always fun, Bogota nightlife is what you’ll remember long after your vacation is over.

 While other capital cities around the world are known for the pubs or underground raves, Bogota nightlife is all about the salsa.
-It can be a bit intimidating to visit a salsa club in Bogota for the first time, especially if you don’t speak Spanish.
-Knowing what to expect can make the experience more enjoyable, so before you put on your dancing shoes, read these tips for dancing salsa in Bogota:
+It can be a bit intimidating to visit a salsa club in Bogota for the first time.
+Especially if you don’t speak Spanish.
+Knowing what to expect can make the experience more enjoyable.
+Before you put on your dancing shoes, read these tips for dancing salsa in Bogota:

 What to Wear

 Bogota is a chilly city, especially at night.
-So if you are going to wear a dress, you’ll probably also want to wear leggings or stockings.
+If you are going to wear a dress, you’ll probably also want to wear leggings or stockings.
 You’ll see a lot of high-heel shoes on the dance floor, but if you’re not comfortable wearing heels for a long time, it’s best to stick with flats.
 Jeans or slacks are commonly worn with a button-up shirt and dress shoes.
-Many salsa clubs have a coat check, so don’t be afraid to bundle up because you can always store your coats and scarfs while you are salsa dancing.
+Many salsa clubs have a coat check.
+Don’t be afraid to bundle up because you can always store your coats and scarfs while you are salsa dancing.

 How to Get There

-Bogota’s public bus system is called TransMilenio.
+TransMilenio is Bogota’s public bus system.
 It’s not uncommon to take a bus to Bogota nightlife spots, but you might have to change buses depending on your starting point and destination.
 For a more direct route, use Uber or a taxi.
-You’ll also have to use a taxi or Uber upon returning from your salsa dancing fun because the buses don’t run late at night.
+You’ll also have to use a taxi or Uber upon returning from your salsa dancing fun.
+The buses don’t run late at night.
 If you are taking an Uber, be sure to sit in the passenger’s seat and not in the back.

 For great salsa clubs in Bogota, see this detailed list.